isomerpages/mindef-dtcareers/pages/CHALLENGE OF WITS.md

 	From 15 to 28 August, solve the second challenge and submit your answer <a href="https://go.gov.sg/challengeofwits2023" target="_blank">here</a>.
 Stand a chance to win Sony WH-1000X M5 Wireless Headphones and a Logitech MX Master 3s Performance Wireless Mouse.
 All correct submissions will receive a LinkedIn badge and e-Certificate.
 </p>
 <p class="challenge-text">
 	Stay tuned for the final challenge, dropping on 1 September.
-Participants with the correct answer for all three challenges stand to with a Grand Prize – a Secretlab Titan Evo 2022.
+Participants with the correct answers for all three challenges stand to win a Grand Prize – a Secretlab Titan Evo 2022.
 </p>
 <p class="challenge-text">
 	All Singaporeans aged 15 and older are welcome to participate.